CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course6/module1.md

 - Primary Key: A unique ID for each row (like a customer ID number)
 - Foreign Key: A reference that links one table to another (like putting a customer ID in an order record)

+## Non-Relational Database
+A Non-Relational Database (also called NoSQL) stores data in a way other than tables.
+It’s flexible and better for handling large or unstructured data (like photos, videos, or big documents).
+- Unlike relational databases, it doesn't need fixed table columns or strict rules.
+- It’s great for apps that grow quickly or have changing data.

+## Main Types of Non-Relational Databases:
+### Document Stores:

+- Stores data like "documents" (usually JSON format)
+- Example: Customer records with all their info in one document
+- Databases: MongoDB, CouchDB

+### Key-Value Stores:

+- Super simple: like a dictionary with keys and values
+- Example: Username (key) and User Preferences (value)
+- Databases: Redis, DynamoDB

+### Wide-Column Stores:

+- Like tables but columns can vary by row
+- Good for huge datasets (billions of rows)
+- Databases: Cassandra, HBase

+### Graph Databases:

+- Stores how things are connected (like social networks)
+- Example: Who is friends with whom
+- Databases: Neo4j, ArangoDB

 ### Important Related Concepts:
 - SQL: The language used to talk to relational databases ("Structured Query Language")
 - Indexes: Like a book index - helps the database find information faster